wasmkwokwizardry/kubecon-na-2024/scheduling-framework-regex-plugin/README.md

-# Regex Scheduling Plugin implemented as a Scheduler Extender in Python
+# Regex Scheduling Plugin implemented as a Scheduler Framework Plugin in Golang

-This is a simple Scheduler Extender implementation in Python.
+This is an implementation which uses the [Scheduling Framework](https://github.com/kubernetes-sigs/scheduler-plugins) implementation in Go.

 ## How to run